CodingAbdullah/Next-MDX-Blog-Starter/mdx-medium-blog-post-provider/README.md

 ## 🖼️ MDX Components File
 The `mdx-components.tsx` file located in the root, integrates styling for built-in HTML elements as well as optimizing built-in elements such as `<a>` and `<img>` using the built-in components provided by Next.js (`<Image>` and `<Link>`).

-For more details on what this file is and how it is utilized in a Next.js application, you can refer to the official docs here.
+For more details on what this file is and how it is utilized in a Next.js application, you can refer to the official docs <a href="https://nextjs.org/docs/app/api-reference/file-conventions/mdx-components">here</a>.

 ## 🧩 Custom React Components
 Custom React components are created for enhanced functionality when working with MDX.
 The following are located in the `customMDXComponents` directory inside the `components` directory of the project.